 In order to facilitate the handling of awards at each District Conference, the District awards process will include the following:

 The Delegate(s) representing the award-winning clubs are presented a paper certificate.
-After the Conference, the Delegate(s) enter the certificate in her/their club record(s).
+After the Conference, the Delegate(s) enter the certificate in their club record(s).
 The District Banner shall list the awards and the annual awardees.
 The District Internal Communications Chair will add the names of the new awardees each year.
 The Banner will be kept with the large flags and displayed at each District Conference.

-The District External Communications Chair will provide a format press release regarding District awardees and send it to the awardee’s local newspaper, Club President and Club PR Chair, “Retired” awards (the hat, bell, banner, international flags, etc.) are part of the Conference set-up materials.
+The District External Communications Chair will provide a format press release regarding District awardees and send it to the awardee’s local newspaper, Club President and Club PR Chair, “Retired” awards (e.g. the hat, bell, banner, international flags, etc.) are part of the Conference set-up materials.

 The following regular District 12 Awards shall be awarded District Conference: